icingmoon/icingmoon.github.io/_posts/2025-04-03-Revisiting-Garbled-Circuit.md

   \end{cases}
   $$

-  The receiver retrieve his message $m_b$ as follows:
+  The receiver retrieves his message $m_b$ as follows:

   $$
   m_b = c_b \oplus k_b
   $$
 </section>

-This is a perfect phase to run an malicious OT receiver attack to recover the global offset $\Delta$ of free-XOR.
+This is a perfect phase to run a malicious OT receiver attack to recover the global offset $\Delta$ of free-XOR.
 The idea to make:

 $$
-k_0 = k_1 \implies yR = y Y - yR  \implies R = \frac{1}{2}Y
+k_0 = k_1 \implies yR = y Y - yR  \implies R = \frac{1}{2}Y.
 $$

-When receiving input wire label $W_i^{b}$ in garbled circuit, the malicious receiver can recover:
+When receiving any input wire label $W_i^{b}$, the malicious receiver can recover:

 $$
 \Delta = c_0 \oplus c_1 = m_0 \oplus m_1 = W_{i}^0 \oplus W_{i}^{1}.
 $$

 For all other OT protocols, the malicious receiver runs honestly.
-With $\Delta$ and free-XOR technique, the attacker can recover both labels for each wire.
+With $\Delta$ and free-XOR, the attacker can recover both labels for each wire.

 ### Recovering Private Inputs